-For over a year, we have all made big and small changes in our daily lives to stay healthy and safe.
+For two years, we have all made big and small changes in our daily lives to stay healthy and safe.
 From daily self-screening of symptoms, to limiting our contact with others, to wearing masks and physically distancing, to increased hand washing.

 Now, we can finally get control of COVID-19.
 Vaccines help us to stop the spread.
 With every vaccination, our families and communities are one step closer toward a healthier future.